Fulfillment Module

 Next, click the document you want to print and a copy will be printed for each order in the batch.
 This is an optional step, so you can click Continue if you don’t need them printed.

-When funds have been captured on an order, a success message will appear on the screen.
-The funds will hit your bank account when your next batch occurs.
-The orders will now be transferred automatically to their respective Carrier Terminals.
-Pick up orders will be released when the customer picks it up in the tasting room.
-Shipping orders will be released when a label is created, or when they are sent to a third-party warehouse.
+Once funds have been captured for an order, a success message will appear on the screen.
+The funds will be deposited into your bank account during the next processing batch.
+Orders will be automatically transferred to their respective Carrier Terminals.
+Pick-up orders will be released when the customer collects them in the tasting room.
+Shipping orders will be released either when a shipping label is created or when they are sent to a third-party warehouse.

 Releasing a Shipping Order